Exawind/openturbine/docs/sphinx/theory/fsi-api.rst

 to the nodes in a manner consistent with the beam basis functions.

-In the following we describe the fluid-structure coupling between a single **member** of OpenTurbine and a corresponding fluid model.
+In the following we describe the fluid-structure coupling between a single **structural member** of OpenTurbine and a corresponding fluid model.
 As discussed above, a member could be a beam, rigid body, or a massless 6-DOF point.
 Each member can be mapped to one or more fluid models.
 For example, in a geometry-resolved CFD model, the CFD domain surrounding a